What is a Substance Abuse Social Worker?

 Skills Needed to be a Substance Abuse Social Worker

-Below is a list of the skills most Substance Abuse Social Workers say are important on the job.
+These are the skills Substance Abuse Social Workers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.